 " Calibration is a business critical area – if your instruments are not calibrated, you’re putting your organisation at risk "Stuart Millar, Director of Technical and Value Added Solutions, RS Components

 “Calibration is a business-critical area, whatever area you work in, be it as a machine builder, in a maintenance organisation, or as part of your process control instrumentation.
 Without reliably calibrated instruments you cannot rely on the data the instruments are giving you.
 If the products, or the potential service that you’re operating, fail because you haven’t calibrated your instruments or you haven’t measured in the right way, you’re putting your organisation at risk,” he says.

 He explains the core areas of the calibration service provided by RS: “There are two types of calibration we offer.
 There is calibrating a device at the point of purchase, so that when you buy test and measurement equipment from RS we ensure that it has already been calibrated when you receive it – this avoids the need to do these things separately through multiple suppliers, which in turn helps a business cut its procurement costs.

 “And then we have a recalibration service, which is when a customer-owned product needs to have a calibration performed to confirm that it continues to work as expected, which is typically on an annual basis.”

 He adds: “We are always looking at ways to improve our offering around calibration.
 For example, we’ve built a really proactive customer service methodology.
-This has provided us with a significant database of our customers who use calibration services and we are launching automatic alerts for customers to help them understand when products need to be calibrated and where.
+This has provided us with a significant database of our customers who use calibration services and we have launched automatic alerts for customers to help them understand when products need to be calibrated and where.
 We work with customers to offer a bespoke service that meets their production needs.
 For example, working with a well-known beverage manufacurer, we arranged for all their calibrated instruments to be sent to our laboratory in Corby during their annual shutdown, ensuring that no critical instruments were unavailable during production.”